catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 	1.0 b1 (29.02.2021) Making Param sorted by type and configurable in the DB 1.0 b2 (29.03.2021) backend fixes
 	1.0 b3 (29.05.2021) Add DLCs directyly intro GAmes fiels (songs.psarc and implicitely the hsan into cache.psarc)
+	1.0 b4 (29.07.2021) moved to .NET6 as to allow development in windows for ARM (Apple,etc.)
+	1.0 b5 (29.08.2022) added SQLite capabiltites (removes dependency on ACCESS on Windows for ARM as sometimes not being detected)
+	1.0 b6 (9.05.2022) Add DLCs directyly intro GAmes fiels (songs.psarc and implicitely the hsan into cache.psarc)
+	1.0 b7 (9.05.2022) Last .NET Framework 4.8 based version (before migration to .NET Core 6)
+	1.0 b8 (9.05.2022) First .NET Core 7 version
-	1.0 (xx.04.2021) Released on Customforge and GitHub Release "tab" (2 versions one w all 3rd party software, one without; can be installed/decompressed and quickly used; 1 60sec video describing why you should use this)
+	1.0 b9 (9.05.2022) Migrating to SQL-Lite (as an option if access plugin is missing/cant be installed) 1.0 b10 (9.09.2022) Finalising addings songs directly to CACHE (Pc works, targetting Ps3 and Ps4) 1.0 b11(xx.04.2023) Released on Customforge and GitHub Release "tab" (2 versions one w all 3rd party software, one without; can be installed/decompressed and quickly used; 1 60sec video describing why you should use this)
-	1.1 (xx.06.2021) Reactivating Spotify checks
+	1.1 (xx.06.2023) Reactivating Spotify checks

 # Implementation Tracking for the Main Features:
 		+1.
 Ability to Generate a Database with all DLC